al-caveman/cavemancms/content_raw/kant/article.md

 ## why did [kant] miss this?

-IMO the reason [kant] didn't see [dogood] is maybe in part because he was from the 1700s, while evolution (random mutations + survivability maximization) came later IMO since [darwin] is an 1800s dude.
+IMO the reason [kant] didn't see [dogood] is maybe in part because he was from the 1700s, while evolution came later IMO since [darwin] is an 1800s dude.
 This matters because it relates to how I define [watisgood:good].